AbrahamAbiy/abiyabraham1-gmail.com/README.md

 6)Create Dockerfile using, nano Dockerfile

-7) 'sudo docker inspect cassandra-CW' Use this command to find your ip address which is required for the app file
+7)sudo docker inspect cassandra-CW' Use this command to find your ip address which is required for the app file

-8) (RESTful API)Create file to execute post, get, put and delete requests from the databse using Cassandra queries with flask, using nano app.py
+8)(RESTful API)Create file to execute post, get, put and delete requests from the databse using Cassandra queries with flask, using nano app.py

-8) build and run instance
+9) build and run instance
 sudo docker build . --tag=cassandrarest:v1
 sudo docker run -p 80:80 cassandrarest:v1

 GET: curl -X GET URL/port/get/<id>

 POST: curl -X POST URL/port/post/<id>

 PUT: curl -X PUT URL/port/put/<id>

 DELETE: curl -X URL/port/delete<id>

+ALL FILES USED ARE IN REPOSITORY